segmind/cral-docs/api/data-pipeline.md

 Cral pipeline for classification task

-## Add Data
+## add_data
-Parses dataset once for generating metadata and versions the data
+Parses dataset once for generating metadata and versions the data.

 ```py
 from cral.pipeline import ClassificationPipe